20 Best Blue Mountains Walks (Hiking Guide)

 The Giant Stairway to Furber Steps Loop in the Katoomba area of the Blue Mountains is an incredible walking track that includes two iconic staircases.

-This moderately challenging hike is one of the best in the Blue Mountains, with panoramic Jamison Valley views, beautiful forests, unique rock formations, and much more.
+This moderately challenging hike is one of the best in the Blue Mountains, with panoramic Jamison Valley views, beautiful forest scenery, and unique rock formations.

 The Giant Stairway is located next to the Three Sisters, and the Furber Steps is located close to Scenic World.
 One half of the walk follows the cliff edge, and the other half meanders through the valley.